United Nations Industrial Development Organization (UNIDO)

 Reducing industrial pollution

-UNIDO’s Sustainable Fashion projects proposes a vision for a new fashion industry aligned with the principles of a circular economy and provides multiple benefits for business, society and the environment.
+UNIDO’s Sustainable Fashion projects propose a vision for a new fashion industry aligned with the principles of a circular economy and provides multiple benefits for business, society and the environment.
 Reducing industrial pollution and emissions is central to the Organization’s approach and contributes to improving health, tackling climate change, and supporting biodiversity.
 Furthermore, Sound Chemicals Management, Resource Efficient and Cleaner Production, and Circular Economy approaches contribute to broader efforts to improve sustainability performance at company level, as well as along the supply chain.

 In creating capacities within industries, governments and institutions to meet their legal obligations under the Stockholm Convention on Persistent Organic Pollutants (POPs), The Industrial Pollution Mitigation Division of the Department of Environment, contributes to a more sustainable fashion industry along the textiles, garment and leather supply chains.
 A wide range of activities from policy advice to technology transfer and pilot demonstration, support countries across the world to eliminate or reduce the release of harmful POPs into the environment.
 Several global and regional partnerships have been developed in this area, as well as intensive work in Africa, where UNIDO promotes Circular Economy in the Textile and Garment Sector through sustainable Chemicals and Wastes Management in Ethiopia and Lesotho, Madagascar and South Africa.
 Further initiatives in the region include the SwitchMed programme, Switch to Circular and the Promotion of Best Available Techniques (BAT) and Best Environmental Practices (BEP) to reduce u-POPs Releases from Waste Open Burning in Lesotho, among others.